 Nowadays, Seiryō-ji is open as a Zen training ground.
 So please keep in mind that it is not a temple for tourism during your visit.

-Tip: The staff might show you if you are interested in seeing the paintings.
+Tip: If you are interested in seeing the paintings, the staff might show you.
 There is no guarantee, though.

 Apart from the tombstones of the members of the Ii clan, the temple also holds services for those who passed away in the Battle of Sekigahara (関ケ原の戦い).